https://invisible-island.net/ncurses/man/

 entry).
 The tic command writes only one type of entry, depending on

-o For directory trees, the top-level directory, e.g.,
+o For directory trees, the top-level directory, such as

 /usr/share/terminfo, specifies the location of the database.